joshmarinacci/pixel-eater/README.md

 # pixel-eater

-Eat All The Pixels with this web-based pixel art editor.
+Eat All The Pixels with this web-based pixel art editor

 There is a server for saving, loading, and rendering images.
 All drawing is done in the browser.
 The entire UI is in React with custom components.
 The UI supports layers and different cursor